 There are not many conditions that will kill them outright.

-It is best to take a wait and see attitude with most Problems - unless they have been diagnosed with a deadly, contagious disease.
+It is best to take a wait and see attitude with most problems - unless the tree has been diagnosed with a deadly, contagious disease.

 Care of oaks - Mostly a collection of do nots